nikhillondhe9/openag-cloud-v1/bigquery-setup/README.md

 ## Internal files
-* `gcloud_env.bash` Google cloud platform and BigQuery environment variables.
-Also has our dataset and table names as environment variables and arrays.
+* `../gcloud_env.bash` Google cloud platform environment variables.
+* `bq_env.bash` BigQuery dataset and table names as environment variables and arrays.
 * `func_lib.bash` Library of bash functions used in the above scripts.
 * `func_lib.py` Library of python functions used in the above scripts.